Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 Download a signed copy of this statement

-DAS UK Holdings Limited and its subsidiaries (“DAS UK Group”) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
+DAS UK Holdings Limited and its subsidiaries (“DAS UK”) are committed to preventing acts of modern slavery and human trafficking within its business and supply chain.
 DAS UK insists that the same standards that it promotes in combatting modern slavery are similarly adopted and enforced by its suppliers in order to adhere to the obligations and the intent of the Modern Slavery Act 2015 (“the Act”).

-DAS UK Group operates predominantly in the UK, however it also trades through branch and subsidiary entities in, Ireland, Canada and Norway.
-Combined, it employs 750 people with an annual turnover in excess of £200m.
-To find out more about the nature of our business, please take a moment to read the relevant pages on this website.
+DAS UK operates predominantly in the UK, however it also trades through branch and subsidiary entities in Ireland and Norway.
+Combined, it employs 700 people with an annual turnover in excess of £200m.
+To find out more about the nature of our business, please read https://www.das.co.uk or https://www.daslaw.co.uk.

 As part of our commitment to combating modern slavery, we have implemented the following practices: